I'm sick of all these half-filled notebooks

 I have a poor sense of memory, to put it kindly...

-People often make that claim flippantly, but in my case it’s been a lifetime frustration; specifically when it comes to the minutia of life and work.
-My brain has a difficult time earmarking small details for later reference, and as a result I tend to casually jot down a lot of my creative thoughts as they come to me.
-Cue my obsession with notebooks...
+People often make that claim flippantly, but in my case it’s been a lifetime frustration; specifically when it comes to the minutia of life.
+My brain has a difficult time earmarking small details for later reference, and as a result I’ve adopted the practice of filling countless notebooks with thoughts as they come to me.

 I have a total of six "working" notebooks: two in my backpack, one on my dresser, one on my office desk, and two on my bookshelf.
 In addition to those, I keep a detailed log of ideas on my computer through a note-taking application.

 Most of the ideas in those notebooks are just sitting there.
 The thoughts were exorcised onto paper but then were never given life.
 I revisit them from time to time, but largely they function solely as records of my unfinished work.

 This has me wrestling with my own thoughts on whether or not it’s actually healthy to use notebooks in this way.
 It’s a practice I’ve always adhered to, but now more than a log of my creativity these pages are feeling more and more like a graveyard.

 I’ve begun to think it might be better for me to read through them one last time and then bury them in a field somewhere.

 “Keeping a writer’s notebook is the best way to immortalize bad ideas.” — Stephen King

 Stephen King challenges the idea of jotting down creative ideas in his book On Writing.
 Instead of recording ideas, he adheres to the practice of simply taking what sticks.
 His opinion is that if an idea falls through the back door of your mind, it probably wasn’t worth keeping in the first place.